 - BLIP technology monitors the fill levels of the Bins and proactively notifies franchisees at service time.

-Our franchise has been in business since 2014, run by executives with deep experience in textile recycling and management.
+We opened our first franchise in November of 2016, Clothes Bin® is lead by executives with deep experience in textile recycling and management.
 We are listed among Entrepreneur Magazine’s “Top 500 franchises” and are among INC’s “Top 5,000 Fastest-Growing Private Companies in America.”
 If you’re looking for a way to go green and earn supplemental income, consider starting a local, SBA-approved Clothes Bin® franchise.

 Learn more about opportunities near you.